pfraces-labs/functional-webcomponents/README.md

 </body>
 ```

-`OrderList` component can access to the attached `data` property since the
+`OrderList` component can access the attached `data` property since the inline
-inline script code is executed before the component `constructor`.
+script code is executed before the component `constructor`.

 ### Lifecycle Callbacks